TritonDataCenter/rfd/rfd/0164/README.md

 ### Personal attribution

 Any open source contribution from Joyent must have the personal attribution of the engineer (or engineers) who did the work.
+(In general, this attribution will take the form of the ```Author``` field of a git commit, which can differ from the ```Commit``` field.)
 At no point should work by one engineer be passed off as the work of another; it is every engineer's responsibility to assure that their peers are appropriately recognized.
-Further, even with attribution, work should not be upstreamed without the original engineer's knowledge.
+Further, even with attribution, the original engineer should generally be made aware that their work is being upstreamed.
+This is a courtesy (and may help inform the testing or correctness of the upstreaming); if it's not possible to engage with the original engineer, it should not impede upstreaming their committed work.

 ### Copyright